Shashank-77/BlackJack/README.txt

 Let the dealer draw additional cards until their hand exceeds 21.
 Players are each dealt two cards initially.
 Project Description
-In order to make the the game we have used four different files 1)Cards.java
+There are four different files
+1)Cards.java
 2)Deck.java
 3)Player.java